 While it supports Unix-based OS, Windows compatibility is limited.
 You can’t make additional configurations.
 The smaller codebase offers better security.
 Dynamic modules are not supported.
 Along with mailing lists and IRC, Forum is available, too.

 NGINX has an edge over Apache as it serves as a web server and a proxy server.
-The event-driven approach that processes thousands of requests in a single thread offers greater performance, speed and cost-effectiveness.
+The event-driven approach, which processes thousands of requests in a single thread, offers greater performance, speed, and cost-effectiveness.

 Presentation Layer: Client-side Component (Front-end)